All guides

 3

-Sample from 3 different areas of the stool
+Sample from 3 areas of the stool

 Using the spoon, collect a small sample from 3 different points of the same stool for representativeness.
 Total quantity: about one teaspoon.